 Type 2 diabetes

 “During the past decade over 40 new pills and injections were approved for diabetes.
 However, the scary reality is that the majority of patients with type 2 diabetes still have poor glycemic control,” said Kurt Graves, CEO of Intarcia.

 One of the biggest hits in type 2 diabetes treatment is glucagon-like peptide (GLP)-1 receptor agonists, which induce insulin production in beta-pancreatic cells while suppressing the secretion of glucagon, a hormone with the opposite effect to insulin.
 All big pharma have GLP-1 drugs on the market or their pipelines, including Sanofi, Eli Lilly, Roche, AstraZeneca and Boehringer Ingelheim.
-But Novo Nordisk is going a step further with the first oral version of a GLP-1 drug, which is now close to the market.
+But Novo Nordisk is going a step further with the first oral version of a GLP-1 drug, which is now on the market.

 The French company Poxel is going after a different approach with a drug that simultaneously targets the pancreas, the liver and the muscles to reduce blood sugar.
 The drug has proved this effect in a phase III trial in Japan, where Poxel will be seeking approval before Europe and the US.

 In Sweden, Betagenon and Baltic Bio are working on a first-in-class drug with the potential to simultaneously control sugar levels and reduce blood pressure, a big risk factor in patients with type 2 diabetes who are also obese.

 Tackling the obesity component of type 2 diabetes is also the German Morphosys, which is running Phase II trials with an antibody designed to reduce fat, prevent insulin resistance and control excessive eating.

 Just in the past decade, scientists have realized the big role that the microbes living inside and on us play in our health.
 The human microbiome, and especially the gut microbiome, has been linked to multiple chronic diseases, including diabetes.